sidd-pant/Connect4/README.md

 This program implements the Connect4 Game in python using the Turtle Library.
 Players can play Human vs Human or Human vs Computer.
+Supports a game board with customizable dimensions and keeps track of user scores between subsequent games.

 Connect4GameSetup Class:
 This class implements methods that set up the majority of the visual aspects of the game for the player (initialising the screen,